 3. QuickBooks Self-Employed

-QuickBooks Self-Employed is a great tool to use if you’re scared about taxes and figuring out what you should be paying quarterly.
+QuickBooks Self-Employed is great to use if you’re scared about taxes and figuring out what you should be paying quarterly.

 Not only does QuickBooks offer you the option to pay your taxes right through their site, but they also have an invoicing system and a way to track all of your business expenses.

-Hurdlr is a great add-on tool used to organize and track your business income, expenses, and taxes.
+Hurdlr is a great tool that can be used to organize and track your business income, expenses, and taxes.

 If you find yourself driving around for your business (yes, even as a VA this can happen) Hurdlr can track your mileage for you automatically!
 It also offers a free option if you don’t need any of the paid features.

 Wave Accounting is a free online accounting software program that offers the ability to add payroll, send invoices, have an e-commerce shop, and even store client credit cards.